santiagohervella/dotfiles/README.md

 # In case you completely forget how any of this works

+I found [this post](https://phelipetls.github.io/posts/introduction-to-ansible/) a bit too late after I'd already done tons of reading / learning on Ansible, but if you forget everything it would make for a great refresher!

 This repo is set up to use Ansible to manage a macOS machine.
 This includes system settings, apps and packages with homebrew, and your dev environment using neovim.

 I'll try to roughly walk you through the flow.